Bostads-AB-Mimer/onecore-utilities/README.md

 This will symlink the application's node_modules/onecore-utilities to this project folder.

+**IMPORTANT!
+This requires that your application and this repo uses the same version of Node.**

 When you are done, run `npm unlink --no-save onecore-utilities` in the application's folder (which removes the symlink, but not the package from package.json)

 ### Releases